jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Protocols/Protocol for Algae Culturing.md

 	- Concentration, aka viable cells per mL = (avg # of cells per square * dilution factor * 10^4)
 	- To find avg # of cells per square = (total # of viable cells / # of squares used)
 	- The dilution factor will be 1 since no dyes are being used

-#CulturingAlgaeFromStocks
-1. Obtain algae starter cultures
-2. Create a stock culture
-	- In a 500 mL flask, autoclave 295 mL of saltwater at liquid setting
-	- Under a biosafety cabinet when the autoclaved saltwater has cooled to room temperature (takes one day), add 39 uL of F/2 media and 5 mL of algae to the 500 mL flask of autoclaved saltwater
-3. After one week, add 65 uL of F/2 media to the 500 mL flask under the biosafety cabinet
-4. After three days, transfer the contents in the 500 mL flask to a 1000 mL flask:
-	- In a 1000 mL flask, autoclave 460 mL of saltwater at liquid setting
-	- Under a biosafety cabinet when the autoclaved saltwater has cooled to room temperature (takes one day), add 65 uL of F/2 and 40 mL of the contents in the 500 mL flask to the 1000 mL flask of autoclaved saltwater
-5. After one week, add 65 uL of F/2 media to the 1000 mL flask under the biosafety cabinet
-6. After three days, transfer the contents in the 1000 mL flask to a 20 L carboy:
-	- In a 4000 mL flask, autoclave 3000 mL of saltwater
-	- Under a biosafety cabinet when the autoclaved saltwater has cooled to room temperature (takes one day), add 3 mL of F/2 media and the contents of the 1000 mL flask
-7. Three times a week, add 3000 mL of autoclaved saltwater + 3 mL of F/2 media to algae carboy in a sterile environment
-	- This can be done more often as needed